Geography of Switzerland: Physiographic divisions

 Switzerland is divided in three main geographic regions: the Swiss Alps, the Central Plateau and the Jura, each corresponding to very different geological realities.
 In addition, two small regions are not part of those three.
 The first, north of the Rhine in the Basel area, is situated beyond the Jura.
 The second, on the south in the Mendrisio area, is located in the Po Valley.
 But these two territories are not extensive in comparison to the total area of the country.

 The Swiss Alps occupy the southern part of Switzerland.
 They were formed by the thrust of the African plate, which also caused the formation of the Jura in the north-east and the plateau between the two massifs.
 In terms of area the Alps constitute about 60% of the country, the plateau 30% and the Jura 10%.

 The rugged terrain of the Jura and the Alps are very sparsely populated, except for some large valleys such as the Valais.
-Most of the population lives on the plateau where the country's major cities such as Geneva, Zurich, Basel, Lucern, and Bern are located.
+Most of the population lives on the plateau where the country's major cities such as Geneva, Zürich, Basel, Lucern, and Bern are located.